paapaabdullahm/php-fpm/README.md

 ```

-#### To speed up things, let's create an two aliases.
+#### To speed up things, let's create two aliases.
 One for php-fpm and the other for php cli:

 First open your '.bashrc' file.
 If you are using zsh open your '.zshrc' file instead.
 ```shell